-The adherence of your modified e2.py to the PEP8 style guide will count towards your grade.
-After you've implemented and tested your code, run it through the online style-checker provided in the Resources section of the course website and then fix all of the style errors it will no doubt find in your code.
+The adherence of your entire modified e3.py (even the testing code) to the PEP8 style guide will count towards your grade.
+After you've implemented and tested your code, run the entire code (not just the function bodies) through the online style-checker provided in the Resources section of the course website and then fix all of the style errors it will no doubt find in your code.